 (Eggs at the Freyung Easter market)

 The Easter markets open around two weeks before the holiday weekend.
-So with Easter Sunday in early April in 2023, the last week of March will see stalls heaving with art, crafts and other wares.
+So with Easter Sunday on March 31st in 2024, expect to see stalls heaving with arts, crafts and other wares across the second half of the month.

 Take the opportunity to browse for handicrafts and gifts but also to sample traditional (and unusual) Austrian fare at the many booths selling food and drink.